George W. Bush was 43rd President of America from 2001 to 2009.

 As charities cannot survive on good-will alone, the former president and his wife have donated huge sums of money.
 From 1998 to 2007, they donated over $898000 to various charities and churches.
 George is a reformed Methodist after converting to his wife’s church after their wedding.
 They regularly donate to religious charities and churches such as The Salvation Army, the Archdiocese of New Orleans Catholic Charities, the Evergreen Chapel at Camp David, Tarrytown United Methodist Church, and St. John’s Church, amongst others.

 They have also supported numerous other charities such as the Boy’s and Girl’s Scout organisations (to which he donated the royalties of his book, ‘A Charge To Keep), numerous 9/11 related funds, the American Red Cross, Martha’s Table (a charity dedicated to aiding Malawi), the Crawford Volunteer Fire Department, the Federal Government’s Combined Federal Campaign, Operation Smile, Susan G. Komen for the Cure, and the Yellow Ribbon Support Center, the Malaria No More Fund, the Mississippi Food Network and the M.D.
 Anderson Clinic, among others.

-George W. Bush has supported the following charities:
+George W. Bush has supported the following charities listed on this site: